isuftin/docker-WUDS-WaDE/README.md

 ## Docker Compose

+### Building the containers

+Before launching the containers, you will need to first build them on your local system.
+It is easiest to do so using Docker Compose.

+#### __Database Container__

+The database container, when building, will use a database backup file that is provided by the WaDE project and not included in this repository.
+The file should be named wade.backup and placed into the database subdirectory in this project.

+Once placed, the database container may be built by running the command `docker-compose build database`

+#### __Web Container__

+The web container, when building, will use an RPM to install the WaDE website onto an Apache server.
+The RPM is provided by the WaDE project.
+In the future, it will be available through a public artifact repository.
+The RPM may also be built by running the Vagrantfile [here](https://github.com/USGS-CIDA/WUDS_WaDE_OVERLAY/blob/master/rpm_build/Vagrantfile).
+Information about that process can be found [here](https://github.com/USGS-CIDA/WUDS_WaDE_OVERLAY#vagrantfile).
+This requires you to have access to the source GitHub repository for the original WaDE source code.

+Once you have the RPM, it should be placed into web/src/wade-web.rpm

+The Docker container may then be built by running the command `docker-compose build web`

+### Launching the containers

 Included is a Docker Compose configuration file which allows you to orchestrate the starting and interactivity of the two containers.
 Simply execute: